-A depressive illness is a whole-body illness.
+Depression is a whole-body illness.
 It affects the way you eat and sleep, the way you feel about yourself, and the way you think about things.
-A depressive illness is not a passing sad or irritable mood.
-It is not a symptom of personal weakness or of a character flaw.
-People with depressive illness cannot just suck it up or get over it or pull it together.
+Depression and other mood disorders are not a passing sad or irritable mood.
+They are not a symptom of personal weakness or of a character flaw.
+People with depression cannot just suck it up, get over it, or pull it together.
 Without treatment, symptoms can last for weeks, months or years.
-Appropriate treatment can help over 80 percent of those who suffer from depression feel some relief from professional help.
+Over 80% of those who suffer from depression feel some relief from professional help.

 - About the University Health Center